 Even if we were to privilege the welfare of women and children over men, we would still have to address violence and abuse done to husbands, fathers, sons, brothers, grandfathers, uncles, nephews, friends, neighbours and colleagues; because the essence of reality is relationship, and there is no escaping the fact that we are interdependent, that we are part of one another.
 Our welfare is inseparably intertwined.

 You can get involved in a number of ways.
+Read our 5 Year Report.
 Add your name to the growing list of supporters of the campaign.
 Send an email to our political leaders, asking them to provide services and support for male victims.
 Spread the word about the Campaign and website.
-Contribute financially - even a small amount - so that the campaign can continue to grow.
 If you are a male victim yourself, please have the courage to tell your story so that this issue can emerge from the shadows.
 Thank you for your support.

 The One in Three Campaign Founders